pluralitybook/plurality/contents/english/0-0-endorsements.md

 `---`<br></br>
 — [Oby Ezekwesili](https://en.wikipedia.org/wiki/Oby_Ezekwesili), Co-Founder of [Transparency International](https://www.transparency.org/en), [#BringBackOurGirls](https://bringbackourgirls.ng/), Founder of the [School of Politics, Policy and Governance](https://thesppg.org/our-program/) and [#FixPolitics](https://www.fixpolitics.org/), and Nigerian political leader

-> For too long, diversity and technology have been used as swords by the forces of secularization.
-Remarkably, in the skilled hands of these authors, they are here reforged into a shield for the faithful.<br></br>
-`---`<br></br>
-— [Rev. Johnnie Moore Jr.](https://en.wikipedia.org/wiki/Johnnie_Moore_Jr.), President of the [Congress of Christian Leaders](https://congressofchristianleaders.com/), former member of the [United States Commission on International Religious Freedom](https://en.wikipedia.org/wiki/United_States_Commission_on_International_Religious_Freedom) and informal advisor to Fmr.
-US President Donald Trump

 > Here in clear and non-technical prose is a sweeping vision for how to integrate technology and society to remake the future of democracy, from someone who is actually doing it on the ground.<br></br>
 `---`<br></br>